jakeleventhal/drizzle-auto-import-repro/README.md

-This repo demonstrates a strange issue with auto-imports for drizzle-orm
+This repo demonstrates a strange issue with auto-imports for drizzle-orm related to https://github.com/drizzle-team/drizzle-orm/issues/1771.

 To reproduce: